muhammeteminturgut/SamuraiShodownJoystickEnabler/README.md

 ![N|Solid](https://github.com/muhammeteminturgut/SamuraiShodownJoystickEnabler/blob/master/screenshot.png?raw=true)

 SAMSHO JoyEnabler is a simple program that allows you to play Samurai Shodown 2019 PC version with joystick.
 Analog stick is not supported.
+You must use the Dpad to move.

 ### [Download SAMSHO JoyEnabler v0.1](https://github.com/muhammeteminturgut/SamuraiShodownJoystickEnabler/releases/download/v0.1/SamshoJoyEnabler.exe)